What’s your version of the ultimate outback overnighter?

 If you prefer to earn your supper, Shandonvale Station has got your work cut out for you, as the Stent-Smith family brings you along for the ride on their working farm.

-Perched on 15,000 acres 45 minutes south of Barcaldine, Shandonvale station specialises in sheep, with over 4,000 of them scattered across the property.
+Perched on 15,000 acres 45 minutes north of Barcaldine, Shandonvale Station specialises in sheep, with over 4,000 of them scattered across the property.
 Feed kangaroos, sheep, pigs and camels, and learn the paddock to plate process first hand, whether it be chomping into lamb chops or free range eggs.

 What you do by day isn’t just where #farmlife starts and stops, sleep in the 100-year-old shearing shed, which has been transformed into luxury accommodation.